revroli/Lorenz-CUDA/README.md

 make SRC=your_source_file.cu
 ```

 If SRC is not specified, it will compile `main.cu` by default.
+Add the -B flag to force recompilation.